LLNL/shroud/docs/reference.rst

    If a value for the attribute is provided it will be the name of the extra argument.
 If no value is provided then the argument name defaults to option *C_var_trim_template*.

+pure
+   Sets the Fortran PURE attribute.

+value
+   If true, pass-by-value; else, pass-by-reference.
+   This attribute is implied when the argument is not a pointer or reference.

 Doxygen